ryanholt/content-model/elements.md

 Contact Info    | 10 Words     | Best way to reach a customer contract for this Place: phone, email Directions      | 50 Words     | A link to Google Map directions for the entrance is preferred.
 If inaccurate or vague, provide written directions for the nearest town of highway
-Hours           | 25 Words     | Explanation of when the public can access the Place on a daily, weekly or seasonal basis Coordinates     | 5 Words      | Geographic coordinates to find the Placee via GPS
+Hours           | 25 Words     | Explanation of when the public can access the Place on a daily, weekly or seasonal basis Coordinates     | 4 Words      | Latitude; Longitude Property Map    | Document     | PDF map for downloading and printing

 ###EXAMPLE: Walton Public Dove Field

 ####TITLE
-Walton Public Dove Field
+Walton Public Dove Field & Archery Range

 ####TYPE
 Wildlife Management Area